Automated Alignment between Elicitation Interviews and Requirements: Our Automated Approach to

 \subsection{Chunking ($C$)}

-We segment transcripts based on speaker turns (as in Figure \ref{fig:ex}), following prior work on identifying requirements information in interviews~\cite{spijkman2023summarization}.
-While one could in principle treat each turn as a separate chunk, elicitation interviews are a question and answer sequence~\cite{zaremba2021towards}, which provides contextual information (spanning across multiple turns) that helps understand whether a user story is supported.
+We segment transcripts based on speaker turns (as in Fig.~\ref{fig:ex}), following prior work on identifying requirements information in interviews~\cite{spijkman2023summarization}.
+While one could in principle treat each turn as a separate chunk, elicitation interviews are generally a question-and-answer sequence~\cite{zaremba2021towards}, which provides contextual information (spanning across multiple turns) that helps understand whether a user story is supported.

-In line with this, we adopt the strategy of grouping three consecutive speaker turns into a unit, using a stride of one so that every possible three-turn window is considered and full transcript coverage is ensured.
+{Following the approach by previous RE research~\cite{spijkman2023summarization}, we adopt the strategy of grouping three consecutive speaker turns into a unit}, using a stride of one so that every possible three-turn window is considered and full interview coverage is ensured.
 Given turns $(t_1, t_2, \ldots, t_k)$, this results in overlapping chunks $(t_1,t_2,t_3), (t_2,t_3,t_4), \ldots, (t_{k-2},t_{k-1},t_k)$.

-In principle, the chunking strategy is flexible.
-One could adjust the window size or stride to balance context coverage with annotation or inference costs.
-However, since part of our data required manual labeling, we set the chunking method in advance and conducted all experiments using the three-turn sliding window approach.

-Chunking is necessary for practical and modeling reasons.
-First, interview transcripts are often longer than the context window of typical models, which makes processing them in full infeasible.
-Second, even when the transcript fits within the context window, long inputs tend to degrade model performance~\cite{liu2024lost}.